Shimeji mushroom health benefits summary

 6. Shimeji mushrooms in the treatment of Hypertension

-Shimeji mushrooms contain angiotensin I-converting enzyme (ACE) inhibitor which is oligopeptide that may be helpful in lowering blood pressure and reduce the risk of stroke in persons having hypertension (9).
+Shimeji mushrooms contain angiotensin I-converting enzyme (ACE) inhibitor which is oligopeptide that may be helpful in lowering blood pressure and reducing the risk of stroke in persons having hypertension (9).

 7. Anti-inflammatory properties of Shimeji mushrooms